|

 From the Mohammedan Watchtower at Danaik's Enclosure

 Like the photos above?
-These are taken by Huawei Honor Phone.
-Click to check out the best phones for travel photography.
+These are taken by Huawei Honor 10 Phone.
+It's no longer in market but click to check out the best phones for travel photography available now.

 Looking at the temple on Hemkunta Hills